MonkeyPengc/Order-Pizza/README.md

 Client code for order pizza app can be implemented with command line version in the command folder, or with the new GUI version in the client folder.

-Command line version has been removed for simplicity.
-The current code runs on user's local host.
+Command line has been removed for simplicity.
+The current version could be tested using local host.

 ## Major Updates